Mapping data flow for the EU GDPR

 Data flow mapping

-The Data Flow Mapping Tool simplifies the process of creating data flow maps, giving you full visibility over the flow of person data through your organisation.
+The Data Flow Mapping Tool simplifies the process of creating data flow maps, giving you full visibility over the flow of person data through your organization.